BS in Radiologic and Imaging Sciences

 Registered Allied Health Specialist + Specialty Tracks

 Admission to Track 3 requires graduation from an allied health professions program recognized by the American Registry of Radiologic Technologists (ARRT).
-Students for this track also must have passed the ARRT certification exam and are currently registered by the ARRT.
+Students in this track also must have passed the ARRT, ARDMS, or NMTCB certification exam and are currently registered by the ARRT, ARDMS, or NMTCB.

-Track 3 majors will select one of the three specialty areas to complete their BS in Radiologic and Imaging program:
+Track 3 majors will select one of the three specialty areas to complete their BS in Radiologic and Imaging Sciences:

 Specialty Area Track 3 Curricula:

-** Completion of an allied health professions program recognized by the American Registry of Radiologic Technologists (ARRT).
-Registered radiologic technologists or others who have completed an allied health program recognized by the American Registry of Radiologic Technologic Technologists (ARRT) will receive 2 semester hours of lower level and 49 semester hours of upper level block credit.
+- Completion of an allied health professions program recognized by the American Registry of Radiologic Technologists (ARRT).
+Registered radiologic technologists or others who have completed an allied health program recognized by the American Registry of Radiologic Technologic Technologists (ARRT) may be eligible to receive up to 51 semester hours of block credit.